What Happens Legally If A Dog Bites Me?

 Assumption of the risk is another defense under the statute—someone who voluntarily accepts temporary responsibility for the care of a dog and exhibits essential attributes of ownership.
 One example is that of a dog groomer.
 They assume the risk and, therefore, can make no injury claim if they are bitten while grooming the dog.

-While negligence on the part of the owner is not a requirement to recover damages, Minnesota does also permit a dog bite victim to recover compensation on the ground of negligence, by proving the dog owner did not use reasonable care in controlling the dog.
+While negligence on the part of the owner is not a requirement to recover damages, Minnesota does also permit a dog bite victim to recover compensation on the grounds of negligence, by proving the dog owner did not use reasonable care in controlling the dog.
 Negligence is the lack of the kind of care a reasonably prudent and careful person would exercise.
-To recover compensation on the ground of negligence in Minnesota, the victim must prove the elements of the one-bite rule.
+To recover compensation on the grounds of negligence in Minnesota, the victim must prove the elements of the one-bite rule.
 See Strict Liability, above.

 If you’ve been bitten or attacked by a dog in Minnesota, it’s vital to protect your rights.
 White & Associates can help you understand what they are and help you receive any compensation you deserve under the law.
 Contact us today to find out how.